 It is said that Community radio should be 10% radio and 90% community, and KSQD lives up to that equation.
 Whether it’s music or talk, much of the programming streaming your way is created by community volunteers offering their talents for the sheer love of doing what they do.
 But, who are these people running the studio, spinning the tunes, and sharing tales with local and national personalities?
 Their stories will likely surprise and delight you.

 Erik Nelson is a documentary film director and television producer with hundreds of films and television credits under his belt.
-He collaborated closely with Werner Herzog on the highly successful Grizzley Man, Encounters at the End of the World, Cave of Dreams, and Into the Abyss.
+He collaborated closely with Werner Herzog on the highly successful Grizzly Man, Encounters at the End of the World, Cave of Forgotten Dreams, and Into the Abyss.
 Erik’s most recent documentaries rely on techniques of forensic reconstruction and feature the two different theaters of World War II.
 2019’s The Cold Blue (HBO Max) is an intimate and almost tender tribute to the soldiers of the 8th Air Force Division who flew grueling bombing missions over Europe in B-17’s.
 28,000 of them died during the course of the war.

 Enjoy this short documentary about the making of The Cold Blue